 “I’ve had it with fountains,” I complained to my husband.
 What had been a cute quirk—my son’s fascination with fountains—was getting out of hand.
 It even took over an outing at the zoo, where he’d rush to see fountains instead of the bears and monkeys.

 Still, I bit my tongue.
-As strange of an interest it was to have, fountains still held a special place in our son’s heart.
+As strange of an interest as they were to have, fountains still held a special place in his heart.

-So we did what we thought would help nurture it even more.
+So, we did what we thought would help nurture it even more.
 We made a photo book of all the fountains we’d taken photos of (because there were quite a few).
-We’d ask to sit near fountains at restaurants.
-And we showed him footage online of famous fountains around the world.
+We’d ask to sit near fountains at restaurants, and showed him videos of famous fountains around the world.

-Meanwhile, his little brothers have had their own obsessions, though maybe a bit more typical.
-They love any type of automobiles—cars, trucks, trains.
-I can’t even keep track of how many little cars we have.
+Meanwhile, his little brothers had their own obsessions, though maybe a bit more typical.
+They loved any type of automobiles as well as Legos.
+I couldn’t even keep track of how many little cars we had.

 Why we need to encourage children’s interests

 At some point, children’s interests can feel overwhelming.
-Especially when it can determine your day (like visiting fountains instead of zoo animals).
+Sometimes they take up so much of your time and money, like extracurricular activities.
+Other times, they’re so unusual that your initial plans get screwed up (like visiting fountains instead of zoo animals).

 Still, we should encourage their interests, no matter how strange or different they may be from ours.
 Here’s why:

-We’re more likely to pursue our passions than other topics we’re not excited about.
-It’s much easier to encourage learning about airplanes to a child who already has an interest in it.
+Your child is more likely to pursue his passions than he is about other topics he’s not exactly excited about.
+It’s much easier to encourage learning about history to a child who already has an interest in it.

-Not only will she learn about airplanes, she’s also likely to do well in academics in general, even if it doesn’t have to do with her particular passion.
+Not only will he learn about history, he’s also likely to do well with his lessons in general, even if it doesn’t have to do with his particular passion.
 Researchers share how the power of interest can drive learning: